PTT Bulletin Board System: Background

 Using the TELNET protocol, PTT provides a quick, free of charge, and open online forum community.
 Currently, PTT has two branch sites, PTT2 (批踢踢兔) and PTT3 (批踢踢參).
-Of the three sites, the main site PTT is largest in scale and capacity, currently handling up to 150,215 visitors online at a time (9 September 2008), making it the largest Chinese language-based BBS in the world.
+Of the three sites, the main site PTT is the largest Chinese language-based BBS in the world.

 The main site was founded on 9 September 1995 by Yi-Chin Tu (杜奕瑾 Dù Yìjǐn), then a sophomore in the Department of Computer Science and Information Engineering at National Taiwan University.
 PTT2 was founded in 2000, with the aim of providing a similar system centered around groups and individuals.
 PTT3, powered by MediaWiki, was founded in 2004 in Washington, D.C., United States for Taiwanese students studying abroad.
 PTT also provides wiki and blog services for registered users.
 The PTTwiki service was activated on 5 February 2004 and powered by Tavi wiki system.
 It is the main wiki service for individuals in Taiwan.

-Since 2000, PTT has become the largest online forum in Taiwan due to its increasing number of users.
-Various issues are enthusiastically discussed on PTT, even to a profound extent generating social impacts in reality.
-The newspaper and television media started to report on PTT, with journalists assigned to monitor PTT for the latest updates.

 PTT is an open source project.
 The source code is released under GPL 2.0.